 A narrow plastic tube (an introducer sheath) will be inserted into an artery in the wrist (radial approach) or the groin (femoral approach).
-The area where the introducer sheath is to be inserted will first be cleaned with a sterile solution, before large drapes are positioned to maintain sterility.
 A catheter (a thin flexible tube) is inserted though the introducer sheath and is positioned at the entrance to the coronary arteries.
-The cardiologist injects x-ray dye through the catheter into the coronary arteries, enabling them to be seen on an x-ray screen.
+The cardiologist injects x-ray-detectable dye through the catheter into the coronary arteries, enabling them to be seen on an x-ray screen.
 This procedure is known as a coronary angiogram.

 A specialised x-ray camera is positioned over the chest during the procedure.
 The camera is able to move to a number of positions so that x-ray pictures can be taken from different angles.
 If a narrowed area is identified, and it is deemed to be suitable for treatment with coronary angioplasty and stenting, this is usually able to be done straight away.